Visitor

 Acomodation and meals

 Accommodation is provided in family homes.
-Volunteers become part of the community, sharing meals, stories, and traditions.
+Participants become part of the community, sharing meals, stories, and traditions.

 Three meals a day are provided, cooked with local ingredients.
-Volunteers often share meals with their host family.
+Participants often share meals with their host family.

 A spirit of openness, respect, and curiosity.